Superb Nadal into Melbourne final

 With the benefit of two full days without a match since Tuesday's win, Nadal quickly quashed any uncertainty.

-Nadal started sharply as he attacked Berrettini's backhand - considered the weakest part of the Italian's game - from the outset.
+Nadal started sharply as he attacked Berrettini's backhand - considered the weakest part of the 25-year-old Italian's game - from the outset.

-A stream of mistakes came from this side as the Italian fell 3-0 behind before some big serving finally got him on the scoreboard after 20 minutes.

-Nadal closed in on the set as he served at 5-3 and, although some loose returns allowed Berrettini to fight back to deuce, he appropriately sealed the opener with a serve to the Italian's backhand which hit the net.
+A stream of mistakes came from this side as Berrettini fell 3-0 behind and Nadal appropriately sealed the opening set with a serve to the backhand, which the 2021 Wimbledon finalist returned into the net.

-Berretini's backhand continued to break down in the second set, enabling Nadal to take his opening two service games and move into another 3-0 lead.
+This Berrettini shot continued to break down in the second set, enabling Nadal to take his opening two service games and move into another 3-0 lead.

-Head bowed, the Italian looked unsure how to neutralise Nadal and the other facets of his game were suffering too.
+Head bowed, Berrettini looked unsure how to neutralise Nadal and the other facets of his game were suffering too.

 When Nadal sealed the second set after one hour and 25 minutes, Berrettini had already hit 24 unforced errors.
-His inability to test Nadal - also down to the Spaniard's brilliance - had been costly.
+His inability to test Nadal - in part because of the Spaniard's brilliance - had been costly.

 Holding serve at the start of the third set, and putting scoreboard-pressure on Nadal, was imperative for Berrettini.